- Day 9, July 23: 11.9 miles, total miles: 295.5 – hiking, off trail travel

 This was where the mosquitoes came out in earnest.
 We donned our bug nets and wielded our duff axes.
 A new bushwhacking combo for us!
 We picked our way down the steep hillside of mountain hemlock and down logs.
 Avoiding a few short cliff bands, eventually we got down to the beautiful blue waters of Lake Terence.

-Along the lake shore pikas “meeped” at us amid the talus slopes and Cascade frogs splashed in the water just a head of us.
+Along the lake shore pikas “meeped” at us amid the talus slopes and Cascade frogs splashed in the water just ahead of us.
 Two beloved creatures of the Cascades!
 Also two creatures of concern as both of them are susceptible to changes in climate.
-Cascade frogs are dependent on ponds and lakes fed by snowmelt – and their young may not develop in ahead of ponds drying up faster due to less water evaporating faster .
-Pikas don’t do well when it’s too hot for them, they depend on thick snowpack to insulate their burrows, and snowmelt supplies water for their forage plants.
+Cascade frogs are dependent on ponds and lakes fed by snowmelt – and their young may not develop fast enough as alpine ponds are have less water and are evaporating faster.
+Pikas don’t do well when it’s too hot for them either, they depend on thick snowpack to insulate their burrows, and snowmelt supplies water for their forage plants.

 Today I’m grateful to be walking a lake shore bounded by favorite animals.
 I’m also reminded that for all my love of being out in these beautiful places that it’s important to work and contribute to efforts that help protect what is so loved.
 It can’t just be fun marmot adventures all the time.
 I wish more people were considerate of other species (animal peoples, plant peoples, rock peoples, etc.) and took a long view about what we do with limited resources.
 But for now it’s time to appreciate the lake.
 Treat some water and find the trail down to Lake Michael.